marktheknife/sunpower-web-monitor/README.md

 ## SunPower Bankruptcy

 The **2024 SunPower bankruptcy** created significant uncertainty for system owners.
-Warranty support for purchased systems was terminated, leaving repair costs to system owners.
+Warranty support for purchased systems was terminated, leaving repair costs in the hands of system owners.
 This situation prompted the creation of the Dashboard project, which provides system information not available in the standard SunPower (SunStrong) app.

+One of the side affects of the Bankruptcy is the discontinuation of SunPower manufactured devices.
+One such victim is the PVS Gateway product line.
+This situation provides another reason to self-monitor; The Dashboard is an attractive alternative in case the SunPower App's *free* PVS monitoring becomes subscription based in the future.

 ---

 ## Dashboard Security

 The Dashboard does **not** use the cloud to access your SunPower system.
+It does not require access to the internet.
 All communication is performed locally on your network.

 ---

 ## Dashboard Limitations

 The Dashboard displays useful real-time data and helps with troubleshooting.
-It can assist detecting failing components without climbing onto the roof.
-And in other ways too; Such as getting the serial number of a faulty microinverter, an important step to obtain an Enphase warranty replacement.
+It can assist detecting failing components without climbing on the roof.
+And in other ways too; Such as getting the serial number of a faulty microinverter, an important step to obtaining a warranty replacement directly from Enphase.

 However, the Dashboard **cannot** be used to commission a SunPower system or to provision new devices.
 As of 2024, those tasks require the proprietary PVS Management App and SunPower authorization.